Consistent Zero-Shot Imitation with Contrastive Goal Inference: Experiments

 \subsection{CIRL Supports Imitation Beyond Goal-Conditioned Environments}

 We run further experiments on the standard URLB benchmark, which is not designed for goal-reaching, to show that CIRL outperforms prior methods for zero-shot imitation when imitating policies (1) trained with more general reward functions and (2) which require expanding the goal hypothesis space.
-Following the URLB Benchmark, we train expert policies on the Ant Forward and Ant Jump tasks with PPO on non-goal-conditioned reward functions, and report regret of CIRL inferred policies compared to these expert policies.
-We see the results in Figure \ref{fig:urlb_regret_ant}, where the CIRL policy on the Ant environment now has a larger goal space to include 3D position and linear velocity.
-We see that CRL pre-training methods can achieve lower regret than FB representation imitation.
+Following the URLB Benchmark, we train expert policies on the Ant Forward, Ant Jump, and Ant Flip tasks with PPO on non-goal-conditioned reward functions, and report regret of CIRL inferred policies compared to these expert policies.
+We see in Figure \ref{fig:urlb_regret_ant} that CRL pre-training methods can achieve lower regret than FB or HILP imitation policies by inferring goals involving the ant's torso 3D position and linear/angular velocity.
 CRL + Oracle goal sampling could perform better in some environments due to sampling fewer infeasible goals, and extensions to CIRL's exploration scheme based on related work could overcome this difficulty \citep{OpenAI2021AsymmetricSF}.
-Thus, CIRL can scale to more complex reward functions as long as we similarly expand the goal space to sufficiently capture the task.
+Thus, CIRL can scale to more complex reward functions as long as we sufficiently expand the goal space to capture the task.